-Float Time: ~2 - 4 hours (depending on water level, flow rate and wind speed)
+Float Time: ~4-8 hours for the entire trail or 2-4 hours per section (depending on water level, flow rate and wind speed)

 Historically the river channel was much closer to downtown.
 However, following the 1940’s floods, the channel was straightened, resulting in much of this stretch being heavily modified for flood control purposes.
 This straightening eliminated the meander pattern and riffle/pool formations common to the Trinity in other stretches.